Executive Management Team

 Conor joined St Michaels House in November 2015 as Service Manager in Service Area 2 and in September 2018 he became Director of Adult Services in Service Area 1.
 He has a MA in Advanced Social Care Practice, Bachelor of Arts (Hons) in Social Science, Diploma in Social Policy and Criminology and a Post Graduate Diploma in Management of Human Services.

-Elaine Teague Director of Adult Services (SA2)
+Geraldine Corr Director of Adult Services (Service Area 2)

 Tracey McKenna Director of Children and Young Persons